dc4eu/educational-pilot/DSTRL/toolkits/Pilot2/data_models_relationships.md

 ## Introduction

-The DC4EU (Digital Credentials for Europe) project within the eIDAS Large Scale Pilot programme establishes a hierarchical model of digital credentials that enables secure and interoperable verification of identity and academic achievements.
-This model is based on three main types of credentials that form a chain of trust.
+The DC4EU (Digital Credentials for Europe) project within the eIDAS Large Scale Pilot programme establishes a hierarchical model of digital credentials that enables secure and interoperable verification of identity and academic/professional achievements.
+This model is based on three main types of credentials that form a chain of trust deployed in Pilot2 to facilitate relationship between Authentic source and EAAs' issuance.

 ## System Architecture

 ### 1. PID (Person Identification Data) - The Foundation Credential

 The **PID** constitutes the foundation of the entire digital credentials ecosystem.
 It is the highest trust-level credential that establishes the legal identity of a natural person.
+This page describe Entities'primary keys.

 **Key characteristics:**
 - Contains fundamental personal data such as given name, family name, date of birth, nationality, and address